spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-dashboard.md

 # Kubernetes Dashboard

 [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) is a general-purpose, web-based UI for Kubernetes clusters.
-It allows users to manage applications running in the cluster and troubleshoot them, as well as manage the cluster itself.
+It allows users to manage applications running in the cluster and troubleshoot them and manage the cluster itself.

 ## Versions Supported